Lawrence Admission Requirements

 How hard is it to get into Lawrence and can I get accepted?
-The school has a 61% acceptance rate ranking it #0 in Wisconsin for lowest rate of acceptance.
-Last year, 2,216 out of 3,612 applicants were admitted making Lawrence a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
-Academically, it has extremely high requirements for admission test scores, generally admitting students who score in the top 18 percent.
+The school has a 62% acceptance rate ranking it #6 in Wisconsin for lowest rate of acceptance.
+Last year, 2,188 out of 3,502 applicants were admitted making Lawrence a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
+Academically, it has extremely high requirements for admission test scores, generally admitting students who score in the top 19 percent.
 Lawrence University typically accepts and attracts "A-" average high school students.
-Only 16% of those admitted chose to enroll in the school.
-Most incoming freshmen graduated in the top quarter of their high school class.
+Only 18% of those admitted chose to enroll in the school.

 Sponsored by Cappex

 Find out which students are getting accepted at Lawrence, which are not, and how your GPA, SAT, or ACT scores compare.Calculate My Chances

 Lawrence SAT Scores

 |SAT Test||25th Percentile Score|

 |SAT Reading 25th||610|

 |SAT Composite 25th||1210|

 |SAT Reading 75th||710|